 Our recycled hardwood

-Every single wood enthusiast can get certified 100% recycled Ulin ironwood from NaturanexA.
+Every wood enthusiast can get certified 100% recycled Ulin ironwood from NaturanexA.

-To secure a fully legal wood supply that is available for both local sale and export, we are carefully reclaiming from abandoned constructions and work closely with the Forest Ministry.
+To ensure a fully legal and sustainable supply for both local sale and export, we carefully reclaim wood from abandoned constructions in collaboration with the Forest Ministry.

-NaturanexA ensures that no wood enthusiast is left behind with incredibly reasonable pricing, from modest home projects to hotels and nationwide wholesalers.
+NaturanexA ensures that no wood enthusiast is left behind with incredibly reasonable pricing, thanks to its price policy, from modest home projects to hotels and nationwide wholesalers.

 Stair steps rustic natural finish